mayu-live/framework/README.md

 the appropriate lifecycle methods of that component and pass its descriptors' props to the component before rendering.

-The child diffing algorithm is a little bit inefficient.
-I have tried several times to implement the algorithm in snabbdom/preact/million, but they rely on DOM-operations for ordering (`node.insertBefore`) and the algorithm has to take care of that and make sure that the order is exactly the same in the VDOM as in the DOM after all patch operations have been applied.
+The child diffing algorithm is quite inefficient.
+I have tried to implement the algorithm in snabbdom/preact/million several times, but they rely on DOM-operations for ordering (`node.insertBefore`) and the algorithm has to take care of that and make sure that the order is exactly the same in the VDOM as in the DOM after all patch operations have been applied.